mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 ~~~~~~~~

 I have used LSTM models trained on application specific highly structured JSON data to generate synthetic JSON data matching the schema of the original JSON training data.
 In the next chapter we will use pre-trained deep learning models for natural language processing (NLP).

+## Using a GAN Model to Synthesize New Data

+TBD USE SKLEARN Iris data set and my Hy GAN code